'Strangers In My Dreams'

 Hila Hutmacher Band

-The album is planned to be out in summer 2021! stay tuned!
+The album is planned to be out in December 2021 on all the platforms! stay tuned!

 As our eyes follow the lines, our minds are invited to travel and get lost in the experience.
 Like antennas, the painted wires and threads are reaching out, asking for creating new networks between us.